-Americans lost roughly $1.3 billion in 2023 to scammers pretending to be from the government or tech support, according to new FBI dataas Sam Sabin reports.
+Americans lost roughly $1.3 billion in 2023 to scammers pretending to be from the government or tech support, according to new FBI data, as Sam Sabin reports.

+Why it matters: Record-breaking profits motivate fraudsters to double down on their schemes.
 How it works: Scammers pretend to be a government official, tech support agent or customer service representative to trick people into sending money or other sensitive information their way.

 By the numbers: U.S. adults’ losses from tech support and government impersonation scams have grown more than sevenfold since 2019, according to the FBI’s annual internet crime report, released last week.